axelarnetwork/axelar-core/docs/cli/axelard_query_evm_token-address.md

 Query a token address by by either symbol or asset

 ```
-axelard query evm token-address [chain] [designation] [flags]
+axelard query evm token-address [chain] [flags]
 ```

 ### Options

 ```
-      --asset         lookup token by asset name
+      --asset string    lookup token by asset name
       --height int      Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help            help for token-address
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
-      --symbol        lookup token by symbol
+      --symbol string   lookup token by symbol
 ```

 ### Options inherited from parent commands